 Arrival & Departure

-We will meet you at our host hotel in Healdsburg at 1:00 PM on the first day of the tour with an optional pickup at the Santa Rosa airport at 12:30.
-The tour ends on Day Three at 11:30 AM.
+We will meet you either at our host hotel in Healdsburg at 1:00 PM on the first day of the tour or at the Santa Rosa airport.
+The tour ends on Day Three at noon.
 If you have a car, you can leave it at the hotel as you will not need it during the tour.
 We will also provide a shuttle back to the Sonoma County Airport for those flying out or wishing to take a shuttle from there.